mrRay/vvopensource/README.md

   * DDMathParser is the [DDMathParser project by Dave DeLong](https://github.com/davedelong/DDMathParser) packaged up as a framework.  this is a slightly older version of DDMathParser (the last version capable of compiling 32-bit binaries capable of running on 10.6).
 DDMathParser is used by VVISFKit to parse and evaluate mathematical expressions- it's a really neat project, you should check it out!

-  * JSONKit is the [JSONKit project by John Engelhart](https://github.com/johnezang/JSONKit) packaged up as a framework.
-VVISFKit uses JSONKit to read JSON blobs (NSJSONSerialization wasn't available until 10.7 and everything in this project can compile and run in 10.6).

   * VVISFKit is an objective-c framework that opens and renders ISF files.
 ISF is a simple/minimal image filter format based on GLSL- more about ISF files can be found [here](http://vidvox.net/rays_oddsnends/ISF.html).

   * OSCTestApp is a Cocoa application used for testing and debugging OSC Applications (created entirely with VVOSC).
 Capable of both sending and receiving a number of OSC data types, it also demonstrates the use of bonjour/zero-configuration networking to automatically auto-locate and set up OSC Input Ports for OSC destinations found on the local network.
 In other words, two copies of OSCTestApp on different machines on the same local network will "see" each other, and automatically do the backend work necessary to send data to one another.